-- Settings Page.
-(Pro) This includes entries from the Scanning Criteria window and their settings for the patient. - General Profile and Trends.
-This gives an overview of the patient's Holter data.
-The table includes interval data: the time-of-day at the start of the interval; the low, mean and high heart rates within the interval; the total number of beats; the total number of VPBs, VPB pairs, runs of VTAC, SVPBs, SVPB pairs, runs of SVT, and pauses; and the amount of time analyzed in the interval.
-The trends include minute-byminute heart rate, VPBs, VTAC beats, SVPBs, and SVT beats. - Supraventricular Summary.
-(Pro) This tabulates the patient's supraventricular ectopy, including SVPB totals, singles, pairs, and runs for each interval.
-In addition, it displays a detailed summary of supraventricular run information, described by run length and by the heart rate during the run. - Ventricular Summary.
-(Pro) This tabulates the patient's ventricular ectopy, including VPB totals, singles, pairs, R on Ts, and runs for each interval.
+- General Profile.
+An overview of the patient's Holter data.
+The table includes interval data: the time-of-day at the start of the interval; the low, mean and high heart rates within the interval; the total number of beats; the total number of VPBs, VPB pairs, runs of VTAC, SVPBs, SVPB pairs, runs of SVT, and pauses; and the amount of time analyzed in the interval. - Trends.
+Include minute-by-minute heart rate, VPBs, VTAC beats, SVPBs, and SVT beats. - Supraventricular / AF Summary.
+(Pro) Tabulates the patient's supraventricular ectopy, including SVPB totals, singles, pairs, and runs for each interval.
+Also displays a detailed summary of supraventricular run information, described by run length and by the heart rate during the run.
+AF beats, events and time also included when it exists. - Ventricular Summary.
+(Pro) Tabulates the patient's ventricular ectopy, including VPB totals, singles, pairs, and runs for each interval.
 In addition, it displays a detailed summary of ventricular run information, described by run length and by the heart rate during the run. - Bigeminy.
-(Pro) This interval table lists the number of runs of bigeminy by length (in beats). - ST Episodes.
-This is a list describing the detected ST segment events during the Holter test, along with a trend of the ST segment measurements for each of the three channels and the marker locations that were used for ST segment analysis.
+(Pro) An interval table that lists the number of runs of bigeminy by length (in beats). - ST Episodes.
+List describing the detected ST segment events during the Holter test, along with a trend of the ST segment measurements for each of the three channels and the marker locations that were used for ST segment analysis.
 Each description includes: - 1.
 Ch the channel in which the event occurred; - 2.
-Onset the time-of-day the event started;
+Onset the time-of-day the event started: - 3.
+End the time-of-day the event ended;

-- 3. End the time-of-day the event ended; - 4.
-Duration the duration of the event in HH:MM:SS; - 5.
+- 4. Duration the duration of the event in HH:MM:SS: - 5.
 Max HR the maximum heart rate during the event; - 6.
 Time the time-of-day of the maximum ST change during the event; - 7.
 HR the heart rate at the time-of-day of the maximum ST change during the event; - 8. mm from baseline the maximum change (in millimeters) from baseline during the event; - 9. mm from iso-electric the maximum change (in millimeters) from iso-electric during the event; - 10.
 Slope the slope of the ST segment during the event; and - 11.
 Integral the integral (considered to be the area between the curves) between the ST segment trend and the patient's baseline trend during the event. - Expanded Heart rate + ST trend.
-(Pro) This presents 8 hours of minute heart rates and 30-second ST data (for each channel) per page. - Critical Events.
-(Pro) These bar graphs show interval data and a representative example for each of these significant types of event: VPBs, VPB pairs, VTAC, SVPBs, SVPB pairs, SVT and pauses. - Brady/Tachy Table and HR Trend.
-(Pro) This interval table lists the number of beats of bradycardia that occurred and the time spent in bradycardia, along with the number of beats of tachycardia that occurred and the time spent in tachycardia.
+(Pro) Presents 8 hours of minute heart rates and 30-second ST data (for each channel) per page. - Critical Events.
+(Pro) A bar graph that includes interval data and a representative example for each of these significant types of event: VPBs, VPB pairs, VTAC, SVPBs, SVPB pairs, SVT and pauses. - Brady/Tachy Table and HR Trend.
+(Pro) An interval table that lists the number of beats of bradycardia that occurred and the time spent in bradycardia, along with the number of beats of tachycardia that occurred and the time spent in tachycardia.
 Below the table is a 48-hour heart-rate trend. - List of Saved Strips.
-This lists the strips that are in the printed report, including the time-of-day, strip label, heart rate and heart rate of an event of

-VTAC or SVT, if appropriate, for each strip.
+Lists the strips that are in the printed report, including the time-of-day, strip label, heart rate and heart rate of an event of VTAC or SVT, if appropriate, for each strip.